BrightspaceUI/table/README.md

 ### Galen

 The [Galen][Galen] tests check layout and look of table.
 Galen is not meant to test functionality.
 For example, these tests will fail if the border-radius changes.
 The tests use a combination of screenshots and layout assertions.
-The results of the tests can be found in *reports/d2l-table/report.html*
+The results of the tests can be foun

+__Testing with galen does not currently work on Windows.
+Use Docker or a VM until it's fixed.__

 To update the screenshots, run `npm run dump`.
 The screenshots will be placed under *dumps/d2l-table/objects*